redux-effects/redux-effects-localstorage/Readme.md

 The API of the action creators is identical to that of the native localStorage object, with the sole exception that the property `length` has been changed to the function `getLength`.

+## Use with sessionStorage

+Each of the action creators takes another parameter, `STORAGE_TYPE`.
+You can access this from `STORAGE_TYPE` exported by this module.
+Values are `local` (the default) and `session`, which you can use if you want the actions to be applied to session storage rather than local storage.

 ## License

 The MIT License